MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 | TFS 2017**

-Artifacts Feeds are organizational constructs that allow you to store, manage, and group your packages and control who to share it with using [feeds permissions](../feeds/feed-permissions.md).
+Artifacts Feeds are organizational constructs that allow you to store, manage, and group your packages and control who to share it with.
 Feeds are not package-type dependent.
 You can store all the following package types in a single feed: npm, NuGet, Maven, Python, and Universal packages.

 ::: moniker range=">= azure-devops-2019"

-## Project-scoped feeds vs. Organization-scoped feeds
+## Project-scoped vs. Organization-scoped feeds

 Previously, all feeds were scoped to an organization, they could be viewed and accessed in the Azure Artifacts hub from any project within an organization.
-With the introduction of public feeds, we also introduced **project-scoped feeds**, which live inside the project that they were created in, and can only be seen when accessing the Azure Artifacts hub within that project.
+With the introduction of public feeds, we also introduced **project-scoped feeds**.
+This type of feed can only be accessed from within the hosting project.

-Only project-scoped feeds can be made public, see the following section on [public feeds](#public-feeds).
-[Learn more](../feeds/project-scoped-feeds.md) about the differences between project-scoped and organization-scoped feeds.T
+Only project-scoped feeds can be made public.
+You can learn more about [public feeds](#public-feeds) later in this article.
+See [Feeds visibilty](../feeds/project-scoped-feeds.md) to understand the differences between project-scoped and organization-scoped feeds.

 > [!NOTE]
 > To access a feed in a different organization, a user must be given access to the project hosting that feed.